 from training.npr.org: https://training.npr.org/sources/pedro-joe-greer/

-Greer’s commitment to compassionate, socially-minded health care has earned him a MacArthur Genius Grant, the Presidential Medal of Service and a Presidential Medal of Freedom from President Obama.
+Greer is a 1993 MacArthur Fellow, and holds a Presidential Medal of Service and a Presidential Medal of Freedom from President Obama.

 Heard on Storycorps: Dr. Pedro Jose Greer Talks To His Wife, Janus